kaplanelad/shellfirm/README.md

 ## How does it work?
 `shellfirm` will evaluate all the shell commands behind the scenes.
-If a risky pattern is detected, you will immediately get a prompt with the relevant warning for verification you command.
+If a risky pattern is detected, you will immediately get a prompt with the relevant warning to verify your command.

 ## Example
 ![](./docs/media/example.gif)